matsumana/centraldogma-nodejs/README.md

 });
 ```

-### If you want to develop admin application to change configuration managed by Central Dogma
+### If you want to develop admin application to change configurations managed by Central Dogma

 #### get a file